 There’s a fourth and unique advantage to considering the L’Equip Filterpro Dehydrator because it has a simple washable air filter in its base.
 With this model the air used for drying your food first passes through a filter to remove dust and particles.
-This is such an obvious advantage in any environment where dust may be an issue and it’s surprising that it’s such a novelty.
-Recently the CI Infrared Dehydrator has also taken this approach - this is a horizontal model.
+This is such an obvious advantage in any environment where dust may be an issue and it’s surprising that it was such a novelty when the Filterpro was designed.
+Recently the futuristic CI Infrared Dehydrator has also taken this approach.

 One aspect of some stacking dehydrators is the issue of temperature gradients, particularly when using extra trays.
-If you have more than the standard supplied trays in use there will be a difference in drying temperature between the upper and lower trays and you may want to be around so that you can periodically swap the trays up or down to achieve even drying.
+If you have more than the standard supplied trays in use there can be a difference in drying temperature between the upper and lower trays, so you may want to monitor the drying period so that you can periodically swap the trays up or down to achieve more even drying.
 If you like to keep an eye on what is going on during drying anyway, this might not be such an issue but if you would prefer to just set it and forget it, horizontal air flow dehydrators will deliver more even results for slightly less user involvement.

 You also generally have to take care with wet ingredients in a stacking model to ensure that no liquid is spilled into the dehydrator base where the fan and heating element are located, but for most people this is not an issue.
 Stockli Dehydrators offer an economical introduction to dehydrating foods and if you dry small batches the need to move the trays around is lessened.
 The L’Equip Filterpro Dehydrator is the slightly more efficient, premium choice of stacking dehydrator with digital control and an air filter.
 The L’Equip also has less of a problem with tray rotation than other stacking models.

-With horizontal air flow, the maximum size is fixed by the size of the ‘box’ that the shelves are housed in.
+With horizontal air flow, the maximum (and minimum) capacity is fixed by the size of the ‘box’ that the shelves are housed in.